X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Command**
 **FORMAT: LOAD ["&lt;filename&gt;"][,&lt;device&gt;][,&lt;address&gt;] LOAD ["&lt;filename&gt;"][,&lt;device&gt;][,&lt;ram bank&gt;, &lt;start address&gt;] **

 **Action:** The `LOAD` statement reads the contents of a program file from disk into memory.
 That way you can use the information `LOAD`ed or change the information in some way.
 The device number is optional, but when it is left out, the Commander X16 will automatically default to 8, the first disk device.
-The `LOAD` command closes all open files and if it is used in direct mode, it performs a `CLR` (clear) before reading the program.
+The `LOAD` command closes all open files and if it is used in direct mode, it performs a [`CLR`](#clr) (clear) before reading the program.
 If `LOAD` is executed from within a program, the program is `RUN`.  this means that you can use `LOAD` to "chain" several programs together.
 None of the variables are cleared during a chain operation.

 If you are using file name pattern matching, the first file which matches the pattern is loaded.
 The asterisk in quotes by itself `("*")` causes the first file name in the disk directory to be loaded.
 If the file name used does not or if it is not a program, the BASIC error message `?FILE NOT FOUND` occurs.

 Programs will `LOAD` starting at memory location $0801 (hex) unless a secondary &lt;address&gt; of 1 is used.
-If you use the secondary address of 1 this will cause the program to `LOAD` to the memory loction from which it was saved.
+If you use the secondary address of 1 this will cause the program to `LOAD` to the memory location from which it was saved.

 If using the second form of the `LOAD` command, &lt;ram bank&gt; sets the back for the load, and &lt;start address&gt; is the location where your data will be `LOAD`ed into.